Some Mass. residents forced to suffer through heat wave due to state AC regulations

-Fans are circulating the stifling air but, it is still oppressively hot in the Minoo Abadani’s twelth floor apartment where the thermometer reads 91 degrees.
+Fans are circulating the stifling air but it is still oppressively hot in Minoo Abadani’s 12th-floor apartment, where the thermometer reads 91 degrees.

 “It’s like a sauna,” one resident said.